 Reduce Your Consumer Debt

-Take a look at all your statements and see what is costing you a lot per month that money could put towards a house downpayment if the debt didn’t exist.
+Look at all your statements and see what is costing you a lot per month that money could put towards a house downpayment if the debt didn’t exist.

 Obviously, extra student loan debt will get in the way of your downpayment or car payments, but don’t focus there – Focus on the debt with any high-interest rate.
 You will need to stop consuming new debt.